 If you enjoyed the first game and you are looking to have a repeat performance of that experience, I am afraid that RAGE 2 will leave you wanting.
-I actually played RAGE in preparation for this review and I have decided these games are almost nothing alike.
-They share ideas but not experiences, which make me wonder if this game’s title was trying to bait fans by using nostalgia.
-This feels more like some sort of a standalone expansion to DOOM.
+I actually played RAGE in preparation for this review and I have finally decided these games are almost nothing alike.
+They share ideas but not experiences, which make me wonder if this game’s title was trying to bait fans a little by using nostalgia.
+Overall RAGE 2 feels much close to DOOM than its namesake.

 However, if you are okay with this, or your appetite for open world games is somehow not yet slaked, you are going to love this game.
 The action is tight and intense, the world is big and begging to be explored, and there are heaps of unlockables to refine your playing style.
 Matter of fact, only a cantankerous old fart who’s daily highlight is chasing children off his lawn would find nothing to like here.

 Let me therefore emphasise, again, that the problem is how long this fun will last .
 After playing for about 5 hours, my map was chock full of question marks, Arks to explore, bandit camps, and so on.
 One part of me was saying “seriously, do I have to do all that?
 I just cleared out, like, a hundred of these!”
 The other part was hopping up onto a garage roof, charging up Shatter, and turning some blue-haired sucker into a cranberry smoothie.
 I like that part of me.